 - Audit Staff should be able to view the Chatter-based approvals process associated with each grant, as well as the spending and reports.

 To efficiently implement a cloud-based eGrants system for your organization, the following four process steps are recommended.

 - Set an eGrants Governance Body.
 This body should establish the minimum acceptable workflow, data collection, quality, and project management processes, ensuring consistency across your organization.
 They should define mandatory rules, guidance, prioritization, and standardization of the grant file structure, the application and peer review process, and the site visit process.
 During development, agencies should be allowed to tailor the system according to their unique requirements, within the body’s overarching rules.

 - Select a Cloud Platform.
 Your platform should provide the features and pricing flexibility to get started quickly.
 It should integrate with internal and external systems, and be easy to maintain.
 Instead of capital expenditure, adopt the subscription model.
 As your organization adopts the system more widely, you can scale to accommodate the larger user base by buying more licenses.

 - Develop Using Iterative Releases.
 Breaking development into a series of releases will result in incremental delivery of fully functional software components (Fig. 6).
-Each release should use a continual integration process, where software is built and tested on a continuous basis until the release is completed.
+Each release should use a continuous integration process, where software is built and tested on a continuous basis until the release is completed.
 This iterative release approach will help your organization see nearly immediate results from its investment, and significantly reduces defects prior to user acceptance testing.